Physical activity can have immediate impact

 For those just starting out, Foreyt recommends starting slowly and gradually increasing the amount of exercise.
 Most guidelines say that about 30 minutes of brisk walking five days a week can significantly improve health and well-being.

 "But any amount of physical activity is better than none at all," said Foreyt.
 "The best exercise is the one you are willing to do.
-For most, brisk walking is
+For most, brisk walking is the exercise of choice.
+It is easy, cheap, convenient and effective in improving our health."

 Next, dietary changes